GWLabs/GWCourseAlert/web-app/README.md

 2. Change directory into this folder: `cd GWCourseAlert/web-app`
 3. Install Python + Pip using this link: [Python Install (should include pip)](https://www.python.org/downloads/)
 4. Check that they installed correctly: Close the terminal and open a new one.
 Run `pip` and `python` and ensure that neither command gives an error.
-5. Install the dependencies for this project: `pip install -r requirements.txt`
+5. Install the dependencies for this project: `sudo pip install -r requirements.txt`
 6. Start the web application: `python WebApp.py`
 7. Make a change to the code, then save the file.
 The web application will automatically reload with your changes.
 8. To view the application, navigate to `http://127.0.0.1:5000/` in your browser.